minyez/minyez.github.io/_posts/2025-08-10-tracking_website_usage/2025-08-10-tracking_website_usage.md

 The mean value is computed by the internal function `vmean` provided by org-table.

-## Statistics extraction from LeechBlock NG IndexDB database
+## Statistics extraction from LeechBlock NG IndexedDB database

 A workflow would be to manually check the LeechBlock statistics in the morning and night routines, record in the fields and execute the table block.
 But there is room for automation.
 The starting time should just be the ending time of the last day.